fl0zone/fl0-docs/docs/quickstarts/go.md

 you can provide your own Dockerfile in the root of your repository.
 FL0 will create a container based on this Dockerfile and deploy it to your environment.

-Below are some example multi-stage Dockerfiles designed to work well locally and on FL0.
+Below is a multi-stage Dockerfile designed to work well locally and on FL0.
 They are split into the following stages:

 1. **build** stage is used to build a production version of your app